How To Configure Facebook Conversion API for Shopify

 - Elevar Server-Side Integration (fully managed or Google Tag Manager server-side)

 If you already use Zapier then you are familiar with how it works.
 You simply connect your Shopify store with the Facebook Conversion and choose your trigger.

 - New customer

 This is a quick and simple integration but lacks the ability to track conversions across your entire store (like add to carts, etc) or deduplicate with your pixel.

 Option 2: Shopify

-There are three new options to choose from in Facebook pixel settings:
+There are three options to choose from in Facebook pixel settings:

 The pro’s are obvious: it’s a simple one-click integration.
 Set it and forget it like the standard pixel has worked for years.